 Modern library and information services require professionals who can manage large volumes of information in both digital and traditional forms.
 You'll be equipped with the skills that are needed for the developing role of the library and information professional in organisations today.

 I chose to study at the Information School because of its academic reputation and because it allowed me to specialise in the topics of interest that will help me in my career.
 The facilities are excellent and the lecturers are very experienced and committed.
 There are also many different opportunities provided by the School and University to enhance your knowledge.

-You’ll need at least a good 2:2 in any subject and you would normally be expected to have some library or related work experience, but there is flexibility around this.
+You’ll need at least a good 2:2 in any subject and work experience would be helpful, but it is not a necessity.

 Please contact us if you have any queries about your work experience.

 If you don’t have a first degree, but you have other qualifications and relevant work experience, you may be able to take the PGDip or PGCert.